bitterjug/devjournal/devjournal.markdown

 for _vimfiler_, and then setting them to their defalt valus otherwise, but then we need to register those new keys as reqiring expansion to insert the details.

+## 2015-02-13 Friday

+### 22:26

+Set up tmuxline settings for tmux permanently with a command from vim:

+:TmuxlineSnapshot[!] [file]                              *:TmuxlineSnapshot*
+  Create a file holding tmux statusline configuration.
+The file can be sourced by your tmux, typically in your tmux.conf.
+The command must be executed after |tmuxline| has set tmux's statusline, i.e. after executing
+  |:Tmuxline|.
+The file will not be overwritten unless bang [!] is given.